 Within six months of our family moving to Dubai from Australia in late 2005, my husband’s aunt died suddenly.
 He made the 15-hour journey home for the funeral with one of our sons.
 That same year, my sister married, and our family of five travelled to Sydney for the wedding.
 But I missed another sister’s 40th birthday and we spent our first Christmas overseas.

 As the years rolled by we were absent for births, deaths and marriages.
 I recognised the ache in my chest as loss.

-How do we cope with these feelings of loss?
+How do we cope with these feelings of loss and absence?
 And what do we do as our parents age and increasingly need our help?
 And what about divorce on assignment and children travelling between countries to visit parents?